ACARA is responsible for:

 accountability and reporting on schools and broader national achievement.

 The ACARA Board

 The ACARA Board was announced in May 2009.
 Professor Barry McGaw AO is the Chair of the Board and Professor Emeritus Brian Caldwell is the Deputy Chair of the Board.

 ACARA’s governance and advisory structure

-ACARA’s Charter sets out the Standing Council’s high level priorities for ACARA, with the Letter of Expectation providing greater detail on deliverables expected by ministers within a two-year period.
+ACARA’s Charter sets out the Education Council’s high level priorities for ACARA, with the Letter of Expectation providing greater detail on deliverables expected by ministers within a two-year period.
 ACARA is supported by a number of advisory groups.

 - View ACARA’s governance and advisory structure (PDF 17 kb)